sfc-gh-eraigosa/sfc-gh-eraigosa/README.md

 ### Hi there 👋 I'm Edward

-- 🔭 I’m currently working on containers
+- 🔭 I’m currently working on :snowflake: releases!
-- 🌱 I’m currently learning all things Go
+- 🌱 I’m currently working in Go, Java, bash and Python
 - 👯 I’m looking to collaborate on https://github.com/JusticeInternational
 - 🤔 I’m looking for help with https://github.com/JusticeInternational
 - 😄 Pronouns: Him/He